'Tomb Raider' reboot tests Oscar-winner Vikander's star power

-(Reuters) - When video game character Lara Croft first debuted in“Tomb Raider” on the big screen nearly two decades ago, she was a daring, action-superwoman embodying a role reserved for men.
+(Reuters) - When video game character Lara Croft first debuted in “Tomb Raider” on the big screen nearly two decades ago, she was a daring, action-superwoman embodying a role reserved for men.

 Now, with the same feminist spirit, the reboot starring Alicia Vikander and opening worldwide this week, spins the usual action-adventure tale, but also dives into Croft’s beginnings, portraying a heroine with an emotional life and personal growth.

-“We show this journey of Lara when she’s not the action hero ... and it’s a way of us still to root for her,” the 29-year-old Swede in her biggest role to date told Reuters Television.“You actually get to feel that’s she’s human, and she’s open to be vulnerable.”
+“We show this journey of Lara when she’s not the action hero ... and it’s a way of us still to root for her,” the 29-year-old Swede in her biggest role to date told Reuters Television.
+“You actually get to feel that’s she’s human, and she’s open to be vulnerable.”

 The franchise’s revival is based primarily on a 2013 iteration of the game, which takes place on the fictional lost island of Yamatai near Japan.